-- Adding oil and a cup of very hot water.
-I helped with this.
+- Add oil and a cup of very hot water (I helped with this).
 We used the Keurig to heat it up easily and pour that in.

 - Use a dish towel wrapped around the freezer bag to mix those ingredients together.
 Really knead it with your fingers so it is combined well.

-- Add whole wheat flour and kneading for a while until it resembles bread dough.
+- Add whole wheat flour and knead for a while until it resembles bread dough.
+Open bag.

-- They learned how to knead the dough on a cutting board with the palms of their hands.
+- Then they learned how to knead the dough on a cutting board with the palms of their hands.
 Something totally new to them.

-- Allowing it to rise for a while, they learned this is a necessary element of making bread.
+- Allowing it to rest for 10 minutes.
+They learned this is a necessary element of making bread.

 - Deciding whether they wanted to make a loaf of bread or rolls was next.
 1 chose the loaf and 1 chose rolls which was good so we could see which we liked better.

-- Checked to make sure it was done by inserting a knife into the center.
+- Check to make sure it is done by inserting a knife into the center.